New Fairfield High School: Elective programs

 The Connecticut Wing Civil Air Patrol 801st New Fairfield Cadet Squadron (NER-CT-801) operated out of the school, the squadrons charter was deactivated due to low membership.
 The school also has a highly regarded band and choir that performs throughout the year.

 Athletics

 Program offerings

 New Fairfield High School has twenty-four varsity level sports programs, all of which participate in the South West Conference (SWC).
-Prior to the beginning of play in this conference in the Fall1995 season, New Fairfield was a member of the former Western Connecticut Conference (WCC).
+Prior to the beginning of play in this conference in the fall 1995 season, New Fairfield was a member of the former Western Connecticut Conference (WCC).
 Most home athletic contests take place on the school campus, with facilities including the NFHS gymnasium (basketball, cheerleading, volleyball, wrestling), NFHS Pool (swim & dive), Rebels Stadium (football, cross country, outdoor track), Rebel Turf (field hockey, lacrosse, soccer), and fields for baseball and softball.

 The Rebels' main rivals in the SWC are the New Milford High School Green Wave, most notably in football.
 The two schools meet annually for the Thanksgiving "Candlewood Cup" game, named for Candlewood Lake, which both towns border.

 Current athletics programs offered at the school: